Florajenner/eco-nomad/README.md

 ### Device Testing

-The site was tested on various devices, including smartphones, tablets, and desktops, to ensure optimal performance and responsiveness.
+The site was tested on various devices, including smartphones, tablets, and laptops, to ensure optimal performance and responsiveness.

 | Device Name               | Screen Size (px)   | Pass Status |
 |---------------------------|--------------------|-------------|